 About Your Credit Score

-Before lenders make the decision to lend you money, they want to know if you're willing and able to pay back that mortgage.
+Before lenders decide to lend you money, they have to know if you are willing and able to pay back that mortgage loan.
 To figure out your ability to pay back the loan, lenders look at your debt-to-income ratio.
-To assess how willing you are to repay, they use your credit score.
+In order to assess your willingness to repay the loan, they consult your credit score.

-Fair Isaac and Company calculated the first FICO score to help lenders assess creditworthines.
-We've written more about FICO here.
+Fair Isaac and Company formulated the first FICO score to assess creditworthines.
+For details on FICO, read more here.

 Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
-Your score is based on the good and the bad of your credit report.
-Late payments count against you, but a record of paying on time will raise it.
+Your score results from positive and negative items in your credit report.
+Late payments count against you, but a consistent record of paying on time will raise it.

 At America's Home Loans, we answer questions about Credit reports every day.
 Call us: 701.222.0100.